-Information in this class will should only be information in currently maintained lists and registers.
+Information in this class should only be information in currently maintained lists and registers

-Public registers and registers held as public records.
+• Public registers and registers held as public records.

 Where you are obliged to maintain a register and to make the information in it available for inspection by the public, the existing access provisions will usually be adequate.
 However, you should publicise which public registers you hold and how you make the information in them available to the public.
-Where registers contain personal information, ensure that you consider the data protection principles.
+Where registers contain personal information, you must ensure that this is protected by the data protection principles.

-• Asset registers and Information Asset Register
+Asset registers and Information Asset Register

 You do not need to publish all details from all asset registers.
-However, include the location of public land and building assets and key attribute information that you normally record on an asset register along with some other information from capital asset registers.
+However, include the location of public land and building assets and key attribute information that you normally recorded on an asset register along with some other information from capital asset registers.
 If you have prepared an information asset register for the Re-use of Public Sector Information Regulations 2015, publish the contents.

-CCTV
+• CCTV

 Details of the locations of any overt CCTV surveillance cameras operated by you or on your behalf.
-Decide on the level of detail which is appropriate.
-This could be by building or more general geographic locations such as postcodes or partial postcodes, depending on the security issues raised.
+You should decide on the level of detail which is appropriate.
+This could be by building or more general geographic locations, eg postcodes or partial postcodes, depending on the security issues raised.